ClusterHQ/flocker/docs/labs/installer.rst

 Make a directory for your cluster
 =================================

-The tools will create some certificate files for your cluster.
+The tools will create some configuration files and certificate files for your cluster.
-It is convenient to keep these in a directory, so for example, do something like this:
+It is convenient to keep these in a directory, so let's make a directory on your workstation (assuming Linux or OS X) like this:

 .. prompt:: bash $